-Double play: Intel, Major League Baseball to show games in VR
+Double play: Intel to stream Major League Baseball games in VR

 Intel's Aufhauser agrees.

-"We will be certainly be making improvements along the way," he said.
+"We will certainly be making improvements along the way," he said.

 Here is Intel's MLB lineup on Tuesdays in June: